Ordered vs Disordered States of the Random-Field Model in Three Dimensions

-The question of correlation of the energy of local energy minima with the magnetization in the $xy$ model has been studied in Ref. \onlinecite{GCP-PRB13} and the results for some representative local energy minima have been presented.
+Correlation of the energy of local energy minima with the magnetization in the $xy$ model has been studied in Ref. \cite{GCP-PRB13}.
 The energy of the vortex-glass (VG) state was found to correlate perfectly with the vorticity and to be higher than the energy of the F-state.
 The latter had a flat minimum at $m$ between 0.5 and 0.6 for $H_{R}/J=1.5$.
-The F-states with lower magnetization (the lowest is just below $m=0.2$) have manifestly higher energies.
+The F-states with lower magnetization (the lowest being just below $m=0.2$) have manifestly higher energies.

-Here a slightly different computation was performed for models with different $n$.
-The energy was minimized with the constraint of $m_{z}=\mathrm{const}$ applying a self-adjusting field $H$ along the $z$ axis as a Lagrange multiplier.
-The resulting energy $E$ (without the Lagrange Zeeman energy) was plotted vs resulting magnetization magnitude $m$.
-Although in the computations $m_{z}$ was fixed, other components of $\mathbf{m}$ were not fixed, so that their non-zero values contributed to $m$.
-The initial state for relaxation was a random or collinear spin state.
-The results for different $n$ and random initial conditions are shown in Fig. \ref{Fig-dEconstr_vs_m_Nalp=00003D00003D2_3_4_L=00003D00003D256_HR=00003D00003D1.5_pbc_alp=00003D00003D0.03_rand_IC}.
-The curve $E(m)$ for the $xy$ model ($n=2$) has a very pronounced flat minimum.
-Higher energy for $m\lesssim0.2$ is mainly due to vortex loops, similarly to Fig. 16 of Ref. \onlinecite{GCP-PRB13}.
-Higher energies for $m$ close to 1 are due to the near-collinearity of spins and thus non-aligning with the random field.
-The curves for $n=3,4$ are nearly flat in this scale.
-For $n=3$ there are hedgehogs in the region of small $m$ but their energy is much smaller than the energy of vortex loops in the $xy$ model.
-For $n=4$ there are no singularities, and the position of the energy minimum can be projected to $m=0$.
-Fig. \ref{Fig-dEconstr_vs_m_L=00003D00003D256_HR=00003D00003D1.5_pbc_alp=00003D00003D0.03_rand_IC} shows all three curves separately.
-One can see the energy minimum slightly above $m=0.4$ for the Heisenberg model, $n=3$.
+Here a different computation has been performed for models with different $n$.
+The energy was minimized under the constraint of $m_{z}=\mathrm{const}$ applying a self-adjusting field $H$ along the $z$ axis as a Lagrange multiplier.
+We measure energy with respect to the exchange energy, $E_{0}$, of the collinear ferromagnetic state.
+The resulting difference, $E-E_{0}$, (without the Lagrange Zeeman energy) was plotted vs resulting magnetization $m$.
+Although in the computations the target value of $m_{z}$ was fixed, other components of $\mathbf{m}$ were not, so that their non-zero values contributed to $m$.
+The initial state for the relaxation was random or collinear orientation of spins.
+The results for different $n$ and random initial conditions are shown in Fig. \ref{Fig-dEconstr_vs_m_Nalp=2_3_4_L=256_HR=1.5_pbc_alp=0.03_rand_IC}, while the results for different models separately are shown in a finer scale in Fig. \ref{Fig-dEconstr_vs_m_L=256_HR=1.5_pbc_alp=0.03_rand_IC}.
+The curve $E(m)$ for the $xy$ model ($n=2$) has a pronounced flat minimum.
+Higher energy for $m\lesssim0.2$ is mainly due to vortex loops.
+Higher energies for $m$ close to 1 are due to the near-collinearity of spins and their non-aligning with the random field.